allenluce/mmap-object/README.md

 this file.
 Opening is lightning fast and only a single copy remains in memory.

+## Faster performance with buffers

+If you use lengthy data values, [buffers](https://nodejs.org/api/buffer.html) can speed things up considerably.
+In rough benchmarking, a 300% speedup was see when reading 20k-byte values as buffers instead of strings.
+For 200k-byte values, the speedup was 2000%.

 ## Requirements

 Binaries are provided for OSX and Linux for various node versions